jacebenson/jace.pro/content/post/2019-07-23-sn-licensing-update/index.md

 -   The 5 tables can be different on a user-by-user basis.
 E.g. If is in Marketing and Bill is in HR.
 They may access 5 **different tables** and still be valid Starter Users
--   If the table has Agent Inteligence, Virtual Agent, or Performance Analytics, the user **must** have the Professional, or Enterprise entitlement.
+-   If the table has Agent Intelligence, Virtual Agent, or Performance Analytics, the user **must** have the Professional, or Enterprise entitlement.
 -   For the starter package, you need to get one for every active